kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

     "errors": {
         "some_error": {
             "code": 1,
-            "message": "Some error occurred: %s",
+            "message": "An error occurred: %s",
             "class": "BadRequestError"
 	},
         "some_other_error": {
             "code": 2,
-            "message": "Some other error occurred: %s",
+            "message": "An other error occurred: %s",
             "class": "ForbiddenError"
 	}
     }
 }
 ```

-It is exposed as `errorsManager` in the [PluginContext](https://docs.kuzzle.io/core/1/plugins/plugin-context/accessors/intro/).
 The `errorsManager` provides two functions:
 - To throw : `context.errorsManager.throw(error, placeholders);`.
 - To get the built error: `context.errorsManager.get(error, placeholders);`